 The Old Surgery

 Hello, my name is Kate Hardy and I am a BACP Registered Counsellor and BACP Accredited Counsellor/ Psychotherapist offering individual and couples counselling in Leighton Buzzard since 2006.
-I am based in the Old Surgery Counselling and Therapy, which is a small team of six counsellors working from comfortable ground floor therapy rooms in the centre of town.
+I am based in the Old Surgery Counselling and Therapy, which is a small team of seven counsellors working from comfortable ground floor therapy rooms in the centre of town.
 I hold a degree in Counselling (Level 6) from the University of Middlesex and a Diploma in Supervision with the Sherwood Psychotherapy Training Institute, which is a Psychodynamic supervisory training.

 Counselling and therapy can help you with specific issues that may be troubling you.
 It can also be a longer journey of self discovery leading to lasting change.
 You may find counselling helpful if you would like to: talk through difficult experiences you are having; develop skills and self confidence; adjust to changed circumstances; think through tough decisions; understand yourself better; deal with problem thoughts, behaviour or relationships; or face painful issues from the past.